ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 * Create development and production Kubernetes clusters.
 <!--#/istutorial#-->
 * Create a starter application, run it locally and push it to a Git repository.
-* Configure the DevOps delivery pipeline to connect to your Git repository, build and deploy the starter app to dev/prod clusters.
+* Configure the DevOps delivery pipeline to connect to your Git repository, build and deploy the starter app to dev/prod environments.
 * Explore and integrate the app to use Slack notifications.

 ## Services used